ftrackhq/integrations/doc/tutorial/load.rst

 Constrain camera loader
 ***********************

-As a preparation, we constrain the camera loader to only bee seen when on animation and lighting tasks, hiding it during modeling.
+As a preparation, we constrain the camera loader to only be seen when on animation and lighting tasks, hiding it during modelling.
 We do this by modifying the loader definition json and adding the **discoverable** key:

 **mypipeline/ftrack-connect-pipeline-definitions/resource/definitions/loader/maya/camera-maya-loader.json**